 System sounds can interrupt audio.
 Ensure that they are disabled by doing the following:

-- Go to control panel and select "Sound"
+- Go to the control panel and select "Sound"

 - Go to the sounds tab

 - Under sounds scheme, select "No sounds"

 Enable DMA (Direct memory access) on each IDE channel